A Repeat Visit – Homolovi State Park

 A visit to the two pueblos which contain more than 1,000 rooms and 40 ceremonial kivas is very worthwhile.

-It was a repeat performance at one favorite places – La Posada Hotel for lunch at the Blue Turquoise Room (we had explored this hotel back in 2017).
 We split a bowl of their signature soup – smooth black bean and cream of corn ($9).
 Presentation was awesome with the letters TR (for turquoise room) written on the top and served with honey corn bread.
 Delish!

 Then we both had the Crispy Pork Carnitas Platter which was large pieces of crispy pork Carnitas, with red and green salsas, white corn tortillas, black beans, and sweet corn tamale and topped with papaya salsa ($15).